zakwht/battlesnake-2018/README.md

 * Lost to [Workday](https://www.workday.com/)'s bounty snake
 * Lost to [CheckFront](https://www.checkfront.com/)'s two bounty snakes

 The snake came third in our round of the battle.
 There were 57 competitors in the intermediate tier.
+The tournament can be viewed on Sendwithus' [Twitch stream](https://www.twitch.tv/videos/234961139?t=01h56m44s).

 ## Screenshots<a id="sec-3" name="sec-3"></a>
 ![Screenshot #1](./screenshots/snake-0.png "Round Start")